Meet Our Volunteers

 Brittnie-Working Student/Volunteer Coordinator

 Brittnie is a one of a kind volunteer!
 She started riding in 2013 with our head instructor Dina, and has grown to be one of Horses Bring Hope's strongest assets.
 It's hard to believe that she hasn't been riding her whole life when you see her showing off her abilities in the arena.
-Brittnie is currently a college sophomore at The Community College of Rhode Island pursuing General Studies, and will eventually pursue her major in Physical Therapy at The University of Rhode Island.
+Brittnie recently received her Associates degree from CCRI, and has started the Kinesiology program in the Fall semester of 2018, and is going to pursue her major in Physical Therapy at The University of Rhode Island.
 An honors student, when she's not studying she spends most of her free time at the barn and loves every minute of it.
 On a typical day, Brittnie completes barn chores, and exercises the horses.
 All of our teen volunteers and working students can ask Brittnie for help or advice and she is always happy to assist.
 Brit's kindness and compassion never fails to make others smile.
 Her natural teaching ability shines through when she is assisting our volunteers.
 Dina is mentoring Brittnie so that she can go on to become a therapeutic riding instructor in the future.
 If you are considering taking traditional or therapeutic riding lessons, you'll have the opportunity to work with Brittnie and many other talented, outstanding volunteers at Horses Bring Hope.